The ErgoMulti table is recommended by experts

 The design of the ErgoMulti table with carvings, brake wheels and the possibility for manual height adjustment makes it possible for the user to sit well supported with the feet on the floor, the stomach towards the table edge and the forearms/elbows on the table regardless of whether the user sits on an ordinary chair, an active or comfort wheelchair or a treatment bench.

-gives the user suitable support of the forearms/elbows no matter if the person is a child/adult or if the person has a slight/sturdy build.
+The boomerang system with two different sizes of carvings on the user’s side of the table, gives the user suitable support of the forearms/elbows no matter if the person is a child/adult or if the person has a slight/sturdy build.
 The crescent-shaped leaf which can be mounted on the therapist’s side of the table makes the table useful for training of several activities, e.g. a meal where there has to be room for a glass, a plate and cutlery, or for the examination of the mouth where there has to be room for a glass with water, napkin, examination light, etc.

 Optimum training table for examination and treatment of face, mouth and throat